Fred Shero: Stanley Cup years

 In 1975–76 Shero guided the Flyers to a 51–13–16 record highlighted by a 36–2–2 home ice record.
 Again they won the Patrick division and finished first overall in the Campbell Conference.
 The season saw the club set franchise records in points and winning percentage.
 The season also witnessed an exhibition game, that would become one of the most famous games in Flyers history.
 In 1976 the Soviet Red Army team toured North America and played four games against NHL clubs.
 On January 11, 1976, the Russians matched up against the Flyers at the Spectrum in Philadelphia.
 Entering the game the Red Army team was unbeaten, defeating both Boston and the Rangers and registering a tie against the Canadiens.
 Shero had studied the Soviet style of play, even traveling to the Soviet Union during different off-seasons.
 Shero even implemented some of the Russian style into his own system, altering it slightly.
 With his knowledge of the Russian system, Shero devised a game plan.
 The Russian system involved making several passes often to where a player had just moved from.
 Shero instructed the Flyers' players not to chase the puck, but rather hold their positions.
 While in the offensive zone the Flyer forwards were to hold the puck as much as possible to avoid counter-attacks.
 The Flyers won the game by a final of 4–1 and outshot the Red Army 49–13.
 The victory led some to see the Flyers as the best team in the world.
 Following the playoffs that distinction would not last.
 Bernie Parent had suffered a back injury that limited him to eleven regular season games; he was able to return for the first-round series win versus Toronto.
 But the pain became too much for Parent to continue to play in subsequent series, and Shero was forced to use his back-up goaltender, Wayne Stephenson.
 The Flyers were also without second-line centre MacLeish, resulting in a depletion of scoring depth.
-Despite these setbacks Shero led Philadelphia past Boston in the semi-finals and back to the Stanley Cup Finals.
+Despite these setbacks Shero led Philadelphia past Boston in the semi-finals and back to the Stanley Cup Final.
 However, the Flyers fell short of winning three straight cups, losing to Montreal in four consecutive games.